How to Save Your Own Life in 12 Scary Emergencies

 In a hurricane or storm with heavy winds, hide in a closet or pantry.
 Don’t try to wade through floodwater outside—it can knock you over.
 If water is rising in your house, climb to the roof (as long as it’s safe to do so) to wait for help after the heavy rain and wind stop, says Lt.
 Ana Visneski of the U.S. Coast Guard.

 If you’re in an office building and can’t get out, don’t panic.
-“In any emergency situation, the difference between survivors and nonsurvivors is that survivors remain calm and fight through their fear to find out, What can I do?” says Dr. Schneider.
+“In any emergency situation, the difference between survivors and non-survivors is that survivors remain calm and fight through their fear to find out, What can I do?” says Dr. Schneider.
 So think back to those fire-safety lessons you learned in grade school.
 Call 911.
 Close yourself in a smoke-free room and place a wet towel underneath the door to prevent any smoke from entering, says Dan McBride, a retired New York firefighter.
 Then get low to the ground, where you can breathe and see better, until help arrives.
 If you’re in a house, get as low as you can and crawl outside as fast as possible.
 Don’t stop until you’re well away from the fire.
 Then call for help.
-Next, learn these 11 lifesaving ways to be your own bodyguard.
+Plus, make sure you always have these crucial items in your home emergency kit.